owentechnologist/roach-semantic-lookup/README.md

 ### when you restart the program, the database will have some specific information stored that will provide details for related prompts

-<b><em>The schema provided hints at the need to provide guardrails and pointers to externally stored information, to keep it simple, this example project does not include such external resources and all included data is classified as publicly available</em></b>
+<b><em>The db schema hints at the need to provide guardrails and pointers to externally stored information, to keep it simple, this example project does not include such external resources and all included data is classified as publicly available</em></b>

 ![LLM / cache / simplified enrichment data ](./resources/llm_example_tables.png)